gatling/gatling/src/sphinx/realtime_monitoring/index.rst

  * Requests metrics

 Gatling pushes this data to Graphite every second by default, but the push frequency can be changed by setting the "writeInterval" in the GraphiteDataWriter section of gatling.conf
+If you are using statsD, gatling pushes this data instantly to statsD.

 User metrics
 ------------